HelpSeeker/CoubDownloader/README.md

   --video-only           only download video streams --write-list FILE      write all parsed coub links to FILE --use-archive FILE     use FILE to keep track of already downloaded coubs

+Output:
+  -o, --output FORMAT    save output with the specified name (default: %id%)

+    Special strings:
+      %id%        - coub ID (identifier in the URL)
+      %title%     - coub title
+      %creation%  - creation date/time
+      %category%  - coub category
+      %channel%   - channel title
+      %tags%      - all tags (seperated by '_')

+    Other strings will be interpretad literally.
+    This option has no influence on the file extension.
 ```

 ## Requirements